Fractions with Unlike Denominators

 A free Pre-Algebra lesson from the “Number Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 Fractions can be added or subtracted only when the pieces are the same size.
 A common denominator rewrites fractions with matching-sized pieces.
 After adding or subtracting the numerators, simplify when possible.
+In Number Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn